-Acasti calculates its Non-IFRS operating loss measurement by adding to net loss its finance expenses, which includes change in fair value of derivative warrant liabilities and foreign exchange gain (loss), depreciation and amortization, impairment loss, litigation settlement expected to be settled via common shares, and stock-based compensation and by subtracting finance income and deferred tax recovery.
+Acasti calculates its Non-IFRS operating loss measurement by adding to net loss its finance expenses, which includes change in fair value of derivative warrant liabilities and foreign exchange gain (loss), depreciation and amortization, impairment loss, litigation settlement that was settled via the issuance of common shares, and stock-based compensation and by subtracting finance income and deferred tax recovery.
 Items that do not impact core operating performance of the Corporation are excluded from the calculation as they may vary significantly from one period to another.
-Acasti also excludes the effects of certain non-monetary transactions recorded, such as stock-based compensation and litigation settlement expected to be paid via common shares, from its Non-IFRS operating loss calculation.
+Acasti also excludes the effects of certain non-monetary transactions recorded, such as stock-based compensation and litigation settlement that was settled via the issuance common shares, from its Non-IFRS operating loss calculation.
 Excluding this item does not imply it is necessarily non-recurring.